Shiva-Ganesh-Varikuppala/My-DSA/Recursion/recursionNotes.md

 ## What is Recursion?

-Recursion is a programming technique where a function calls itself.
+Recursion is a programming technique where a function calls itself to the smaller version of it.

 A recursive function solves a problem by: